virusmore/virusmore/Hacking APP/ndis/readme_en.txt

 	-- As Darwin and Linux are NOT the same in ping command options, so discover_cnet is modified to detect the OS running.
 This means you can run this script on darwin & linux from now on without considering the diffierences any more.
+	-- In different aeras, gateway IP may verify, so you can easily modifiy NDIS_GATEWAY_MAGIC, this script can ping new gateways

 ATTENTION$:
 1. Random ping is NOT implemented in this version, maybe next version.